Operating System¶

 Its main functions are allocating space to files, managing free space and access to saved data.

 Windows is an operating system from Microsoft and is one of the most popular in the world.
-It is used in most desktop and laptop personal computers, with a market share close to 87% of PCs in 2020.
+It is used in most desktop and laptop personal computers, with a market share of about 87% of PCs in 2020.

 Its main characteristics are the following.

-- Windows has an approximate price of 145 Euros in its most basic version (Windows Home).
+Windows has an approximate price of 145 Euros in its most basic version (Windows Home).
+It costs hardware manufacturers approximately 50 Euros to install a Windows system on their computers.

-Currently the only version that is for sale by the Microsoft company is the Windows 11 version, although there is still a large base of computers with Windows 10.
-The previous versions are currently obsolete and should be updated to avoid problems with security.
+Currently the only version that is for sale by the Microsoft company is the Windows 11 version, although there is still a large base of computers with Windows 10 installed.
+Versions prior to Windows 10 are currently outdated and should be updated to avoid security issues.

-Windows 11 has a total of 7 variants that are very similar to each other, although the best known are the Home version for home users and the Pro version for professional users.
+Windows 11 has a total of 7 editions that are very similar to each other, although the best known are: the Home edition for home users and the Pro edition for professional users.

 Android is an operating system developed by the company Google and is one of the most popular among mobile devices, with a market share of 71% of smartphones and tablets in 2020.